kubernetes/kops/docs/cli/kops_create_keypair.md

 ### Options

 ```
+      --cert string   Path to CA certificate
   -h, --help          help for keypair
+      --key string    Path to CA private key
+      --primary       Make the keypair the one used to issue certificates
 ```

 ### Options inherited from parent commands